mathhulk/owostat.us/README.md

 # owostat.us
 owostat.us is used for displaying the public status of services and domains from OwO. owostat.us has been made using Node.js and uses a multitude of HTTP requests to attempt connections to OwO services and domains.
-OwO does not have a public website for displaying the status of their services and domains, thus the purpose that this website serves.
+OwO does not have a public website for displaying the status of their services and domains, thus the purpose that this project serves.

 ## Contribute
 Feel free to contribute to the development of owostat.us through pull requests and issue/bug reporting.
 Contributions are always welcome and will help make this project the best that it can be.
 To get started, clone this project to a local folder.